SafeguardPrivacy/RTB-Service/README.md

-# SafeguardPrivacy RTB Api
+# Safeguard✓Privacy OpenRTB Service

-In order to run this API, you will need a SafeguardPrivacy API Token.
+In order to run this API, you will need a Safeguard✓Privacy API Token.

 ## Installation